Ultrahigh Poisson's ratio glasses: Mesoscopic mechanical disorder

-Can properties of the micromechanical excitations in our model glasses be related to the latter's mesoscopic elastic properties?
-To make this connection, we consider the sample-to-sample standard-deviation to mean ratio of the shear modulus $G$, factored by $\sqrt{N}$ to obtain an $N$-independent mesoscopic mechanical disorder quantifier, denoted as $\chi$ in what follows, namely
+Having considered the behavior of the microscopic structure ($g(r)$) and of the properties of micromechanical excitations, we now turn to assessing the degree of mesoscopic mechanical disorder of our glass ensembles, and relating it to the expectations from the unjamming scenario.
+To this aim, we consider the sample-to-sample standard-deviation to mean ratio of the shear modulus $G$, factored by $\sqrt{N}$ to obtain an $N$-independent mesoscopic mechanical disorder quantifier, denoted as $\chi$ in what follows, namely

 where $\overline{\bullet}$ stands for an ensemble average.
-The quantifier $\chi$ has been shown to control wave attenuation rates in the harmonic and long-wavelength regime~\cite{scattering_letter_jcp_2021}, and also finds manifestations in finite-size effects of the vibrational spectra of disordered solids~\cite{phonon_widths}.
-In~\cite{david_fracture_2021} arguments that relate $\chi$ to the (dimensionless) prefactor $A_{\rm g}\omega_0^5$ were spelled out, predicting that $A_{\rm g}\omega_0^5\!\sim\!\chi^{10/3}$.
-In essence, the argument identifies $\chi^2$ with a correlation \emph{volume} of the shear modulus spatial fluctuations, which is then, in turn, suggested to be proportional to $\xi_{\rm g}^3$ (which is related to $A_{\rm g}$ as discussed above).
-This argument is tested in our data pertaining to two independent measurements (of $A_{\rm g}$ and $\chi$) in Fig.~\ref{fig:chi_vs_Ag}a, where very good agreement is observed.
+The quantifier $\chi$ has been shown to control wave attenuation rates in the harmonic and long-wavelength regime~\cite{scattering_letter_jcp_2021}, and also finds manifestations in finite-size effects of the vibrational spectra of disordered solids~\cite{phonon_widths,phonon_widths2}.

+In Fig.~\ref{fig:chi_vs_Ag}a we plot the disorder quantifier $\chi$ vs.~the ratio $G/K$.
+To rationalize our observations, we assume that $\chi^2$ represents a dimensionless correlation \emph{volume}~\cite{bouchaud_random_walks_1990} of the shear modulus spatial fluctuations, and we build upon the observation~\cite{pinching_pnas} that the linear size $\xi_{\rm g}$ of quasilocalized excitations (see discussion in~\cite{JCP_Perspective}) is inversely proportional to their characteristic frequency, namely $\xi_{\rm g}/a_0\!\sim\!\omega_0/\omega_{\rm g}$.
+If the size of soft quasilocalized excitations represents the mesoscopic correlation volume of the shear modulus spatial fluctuations, one expects $\chi^2\!\sim\!(\xi_{\rm g}/a_0)^3\!\sim\!(\omega_0/\omega_{\rm g})^{-3}$ (in three dimensions).
+Finally, since $\omega_{\rm g}/\omega_0\!\sim\!\sqrt{G/K}$ (cf.~Fig.~\ref{fig:Ag_and_omega_min}b and accompanying discussion), we expect $\chi\!\sim\!(G/K)^{-3/4}$.
+This prediction is superimposed onto the data in Fig.~\ref{fig:chi_vs_Ag}a, to find reasonable agreement.

+Can properties of the micromechanical excitations in our model glasses be related to the latters' mesoscopic elastic properties?
+To establish such a relation, we further plot in Fig.~\ref{fig:chi_vs_Ag}b the dimensionless prefactors $A_{\rm g}\omega_0^5$ vs.~the mechanical disorder quantifier $\chi$.
+Following the same line of reasoning spelled out in the preceding paragraphs, together with the scaling $A_{\rm g}\!\sim\!\omega_g^{-5}$ (also established in~\cite{sticky_spheres2}) and similarly to the results presented in~\cite{sticky_spheres1_karina_pre2021,david_fracture_2021}, we find good agreement with the prediction $A_{\rm g}\omega_0^5\!\sim\!\chi^{10/3}$ relating between two independently-measured microscopic ($A_{\rm g}\omega_0^5$) and mesoscopic ($\chi$) quantifiers of mechanical disorder.